-The uppercase and lowercase pipes convert all the characters in a string to uppercase or lowercase, respectively.
-Listing 18-23 shows both pipes applied to cells in the product table.
+The uppercase, lowercase, and titlecase pipes convert all the characters in a string to uppercase or lowercase, respectively.
+Listing 18-23 shows the first two pipes applied to cells in the product table.

 Listing 18-23.
 Changing Character Case in the productTable.component.html File in the src/app Folder